Smurf-IV/Elucidate/docs/Testing.md

 ### Moved Files

 ### Normal
+- Edit the Name of Data / Disk entry
+  - Ensure that a warning message box is displayed
+  - answer yes, allow an edit operation
+  - If the name is changed then Ensure that the notification for save is displayed
+- Press the "Reset to last" button

 ### Save
 - Allow save even items are still invalid (To allow extra editing later)

 ## MainForm
+- Should only be enabled if **both** Config and SnapRaid exe are configured.

 ### Default Tab